-Why we are using this measure: Taxpayers, county auditors, legislators, local governments, and the business community rely on the timely and accurate work that DOM performs with regard to local budgets, property tax rates, school aid, annual reports, property valuations, and utility replacement taxes.
+Why we are using this measure: Local government customers rely on the timely and accurate work that DOM performs with regard to local budgets, property tax rates, school aid, annual reports, property valuations, and utility replacement taxes.

-What was achieved: Because DOM has consistently met a 100% level in meeting responsibilities, those relying on our products/services/activities are better able to meet their responsibilities.
+What was achieved: Because DOM has consistently the 100% target, those relying on our products/services/activities are better able to meet their responsibilities.